tamimalmahmud/LLM-Unlearning/README.md

 - Follow the setup instructions in the repository to replicate the results from the paper.
 - Experiment with unlearning methods, apply them to your use cases, and share your insights!

+## Project 2: UnReL [<a href="https://github.com/tamimalmahmud/LLM-Unlearning/tree/main/UnReL">Github</a>]

+**Paper**: [UnReL: Unlearning via ReLearning]

+The **UnReL** project focuses on faster unlearning with targeted relearning for LLMs, offering an efficient and exact framework for LLM unlearning.
+Navigate to the **UnReL** project directory to explore and simulate the results.
+You can also develop and adapt the methods to your own ideas and research needs.

+### How to Get Started:
+- Navigate to the `UnReL` directory.
+- Follow the setup instructions in the repository to replicate the results from the paper.
+- Experiment with unlearning methods, apply them to your use cases, and share your insights!

 ---

 ## Contribute